narcatix/pa-editor-tutorial/README.md

 > ## ⚠ Disclaimer!
 > 👋 Hi!
 My name is **catix**, and I'm an internet cat! 🐈 And this is my little project.
 It is a work in progress and not even close to being finished.
 >
-> 😔 I am dyslexic and have some other issues that get in the way of working on this, so you should expect misspealt words and weird wording.
->
 > ❤ You are free to use materials in this repository to guide people asking quesitons about the editor.
 Contributions are more than welcome!
 >
 > Thank you,